EoinAherne/portfolio-project-4/README.md

 I have thoroughly examined this application for any errors that may arise when trying to use any of the functions.
 I have found that everything works as intended and the application can be utilised fully from front end and back end without issues.

+The biggest oversight i had during testing was not having the ability to access the admin panel from the front-end.
+This is something i an currently working on.
+I have added authorisation to the front-end now for better user and administrative control.

 ## Automated Testing

 I ran the dev tools lighthouse testing and achieved a high scores for Performance, Accessibility and Best Practices